intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 # Get prompt file to the path of scripts
 export WORK_DIR=./
 cd single_instance
-mv PATH/TO/prompt.json ./
+cp PATH/TO/prompt.json ./
 # bfloat16 benchmark
 OMP_NUM_THREADS=<physical cores num> numactl -m <node N> -C <physical cores list> python run_generation.py --benchmark -m <MODEL_ID> --dtype bfloat16 --ipex --deployment-mode

 # quantization benchmark
 #To run quantization performance, you need to firstly get the quantized model with the following step (1) and then run the performance benchmark with the following step (2)
 ## (1) Do quantization to get the quantized model
 ## note: llama/gptj we have both IPEX smooth quant and weight-only-quantization, while for rest models, we recommend weight-only-quantization
 mkdir saved_results